 NEW YORK POLICE BRUTALITY, POLICE MISCONDUCT AND UNJUST CONVICTION ATTORNEYS

 Our New York City police misconduct lawyers are highly experienced trial attorneys who regularly handle police brutality, false arrest, malicious prosecution, wrongful conviction and police misconduct cases in New York City, including Manhattan, the Bronx, Queens, Brooklyn and Westchester County, including White Plains, Yonkers, Rye, Mount Kisco and Rockland County.

-As an experienced New York criminal defense lawyer and civil rights lawyer, Michael Joseph has successfully defended criminal cases in which the accused was the victim of false arrest and malicious prosecution in New York City and Westchester.
-Our New York police misconduct lawyers experienced in handling these types of cases where the police use excessive force and assaulted civilians and then fabricate evidence to justify the use of force and assault.
+As an experienced New York criminal defense lawyer and civil rights lawyer, Michael Joseph has successfully defended criminal cases in which the accused was the victim of wrongful and false arrest and malicious prosecution in New York City and Westchester.
+Our New York police misconduct lawyers experienced in handling false arrest and malicious prosecution cases where the police use excessive force and assaulted civilians and then fabricate evidence to justify the use of force and assault.
 If you were falsely arrested and the police are lying to cover up the fact that they beat you up, call our NYC wrongful arrest, false arrest and malicious prosecution lawyers.

 Generally, police officer must use only the amount of force which is reasonable to subdue a suspect.
 Often in the arrest context, police officers in New York, will use more force than necessary or use force when none is necessary.
 If the person being arrested is not resisting, then the officer is not entitled to use any force.

-NEW YORK MALICIOUS PROSECUTION LAWYERS OUR ATTORNEYS ARE THE LEADERS IN THE FIELD
+NEW YORK CITY MALICIOUS PROSECUTION LAWYERS OUR ATTORNEYS ARE THE LEADERS IN THE FIELD

 New York State recognizes a cause of action for malicious prosecution and under Federal Law, 42 U.S.C.
 1983, a person who has been maliciously prosecuted for being deprived of their civil liberties, including the right not to be subjected to a malicious prosecution.
 To win a malicious prosecution case, the Plaintiff has to prove that the defendant, usually a police officer or detective, initiated a prosecution or continued a prosecution when they knew it was baseless, that there was a lack of probable cause to believe that the prosecution could succeed, that the prosecution terminated in your favor and that there was malice.